klimashko/klimashko/README.md

-## Hi!
+## Hi, Im Evgenii!
-Im, Evgenii Klimashko, QA Engineer with 2 years of experience in mobile and web testing.
+QA Engineer with 2 years of experience in mobile and web testing.
 Currently, I am developing automated testing skills with Python and motivated to apply it in my work.

 - 📫 How to reach me **klimashko108@gmail.com**